 At the end of my game, a parent came out on the field and yelled at me.
 What should I do?

 First off, that parent is violating sportsmanship clauses in MYSA's rules manual.
-Never ever tolerate this... if at any point in one of your games a parent is on the field and dissenting (including after the conclusion of the match), PLEASE make sure you write a game report AND call Mike (612-709-0137) and e-mail Mike.
-We also STRONGLY urge you to report the incident on the State Referee Committe website.
-After logging onto the SRC site, there is a tab on the left to "Report Abuse."
-The online reporting has several fields to fill in and all of the information needed can be found in GameOfficials.
-Although the SRC does not have the ability to sanction the parent, they will follow up with MYSA to ensure that the issue is addressed.
+Never ever tolerate this... if at any point in one of your games a parent is on the field and dissenting (including after the conclusion of the match), PLEASE make sure you include info on the back of the match report to send to MYSA, report the incidnt on the State Referee website AND call Mike (612-709-0137).

 Having said all of that, remember to get off the field after a game as quickly as possible.
 If a parent confronts you, seek out the parent's coach and ask him to control his/her spectators... the coach is still responsible for spectator behavior, even after the match.
 Do not confront the spectator yourself, under any circumstances.
 Your authority as a referee does not extend to spectators aside from asking the coach to order them to leave, and after the game, that's not much of a tool, seeing as everybody is leaving anyway.
 Ask the coach to control his/her fans, get out of there, and notify the SRA and your assignor.
 The spectator is mad at you, and there's a 99% chance that anything you say that you think will help the situation will probably only make it worse.

 The Laws say that the jerseys must have sleeves.
 Can players tie their sleeves up?

 Jim Allen's Ask a Referee in 2008 answered this question.
 While the Laws do state that jerseys must have sleeves, Jim instructed referees to allow the players to play and then include the issue in the match report.